AlanHohn/alanhohn.github.io/conversational-git/chapter-06.md

 when they're working multiple tasks at the same time (which of course is most of the time).
 A feature branch represents freedom from worrying about leaving the codebase in a broken state while you're implementing something complex or risky.
-The ability to make a feature branch while working disconnected is not something to be taken lightly.
+It also provides a quick way to context switch when you're working multiple things.
+These benefits of feature branches exist whether or not you're using Git, but the ability to make a feature branch while working disconnected is not something to be taken lightly.